Feeder (band): The Singles and Silent Cry (2006–2008)

 In late 2005, Feeder already returned to the studio, with Stephen Street working as the band's producer to record three new tracks to appear on their then forthcoming singles collection.
 "Lost and Found" (which Grant described as "an urban love song") became the first single to promote the collection, and reached No. 12 in the UK singles chart in May 2006, after completing their delayed winter tour, which ended at the LG Arena in Birmingham in front of 8,000 fans.
 The Singles, released in the same month as "Lost and Found", was the first Feeder album to have involvement from a major label, with EMI taking part in a one-off collaboration with Echo as the album's distributor.
-The album reached number two on the UK albums chart with first week sales of 50,003 entering at number three, and was certified platinum in under three months, with a total of 497,700 units sold as of April 2012, including a gold certification in Ireland after charting at No. 13.
-The album also made the top ten in Europe with a debut top 40 peak in Japan at No. 37, while "Save Us" was its second and final single in the UK, charting at No. 34 in late July.
-A version of the album included a DVD of all their videos filmed up to that point, along with extensive sleevenotes by Ben Johncock.
-The album became only their second to appear on the end of year top 75 this time at No. 48, while becoming their first album to spend more than one week on the top 10.
+The album opened with first week sales of 50,003 entering at number one on a later revised version of the UK Compilation Albums Chart, and was certified platinum in under three months, while "Save Us" was its second and final single in the UK, charting at No. 34 in late July.
 Sales of The Singles, alongside a series of changes at Echo making them into an "Incubator label", enabled the company to report a "modest profit" for 2006.
 Feeder returned to the Reading and Leeds festivals after a four-year break, having a late slot on the main stage, before ending the year with a small tour of London, playing The Roundhouse, and The Coronet.
 These were in aid of War Child who the band are patrons of, having earlier in the year visited The Congo as part of their work for the charity.
+Although their appearances at The Roundhouse would be their first two, their appearance at The Coronet would be their first and last as it was later demolished in 2021.